From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of

 where $\sigma\approx 4\cdot 10^{12}\,GJ$ is the break-even knowledge level at which renewable and fossil extraction costs become equal, and $\rho\approx 2$ is a dimensionless parameter determined from the cost convexity and learning rate. $\Gamma$ approaches unity (no renewables) as $S\to 0$ and zero (no fossils) as $S\to\infty$.
 Fossil and renewable energy flows and emissions are then

 where our final parameter $\phi \approx 4.7\cdot10^{10}\,$GJ/GtC is the fossil fuel combustion efficiency.
-This completes the model equations. \Cref{app:paramter-estimation} contains details on how we estimated the parameters.
+This completes the equations of the AYS model.

-The 3 dynamical variables $A$, $Y$, and $S$ are interrelated due to the various connecting equations and the nonlinearities arise particularly due to \Cref{eq:definition-gamma} and \Cref{eq:derivative-Y}.
-The resulting flow is depicted in \Cref{fig:aws-default-flow-without-boundaries} where the basins of the two attractors (discussed in \Cref{sec:aws-attractors}) are already colored differently.
+The three dynamical variables $A$, $Y$ and $S$ are interrelated due to the various connecting equations and nonlinearities arise particularly due to \Cref{eq:definition-gamma} and \Cref{eq:derivative-Y}.
+The model's default dynamics is also specified by the eight parameters $\tau_A$, $\beta$, $\theta$, $\tau_S$, $\epsilon$, $\rho$, $\sigma$ and $\phi$. \Cref{app:paramter-estimation} contains details on how we estimated these parameters.
+The resulting flow is depicted in \Cref{fig:aws-default-flow-without-boundaries}, where the basins of the system's two attractors (discussed in \Cref{sec:aws-attractors}) are already colored differently.